 In this unit reading and writing skills are interleaved.
 Pupils continue to practise their analysis skills but this time on non-fiction texts.
 Pupils focus on methods in this unit and look particularly at methods common in persuasive discourses.
 Pupils are guided to use high quality non-fiction texts as a style model for their own writing.
 Pupils also learn how to compare texts as part of this unit, using discourse markers such as however and likewise, and identifying similarities and differences across texts.

 THE SPECKLED BAND

 This unit introduces pupils to C19th England and consolidates their knowledge of patriarchy and allows them to explore the changing nature of gender roles in England.
-Pupils continue to refine their essay writing skills and are introduced to more sophisticated methods such as juxtaposition.
+Pupils continue to refine their essay writing skills.